Canceling Liability Insurance

 Receipts are provided upon request.

-License plates can also be left in a drop box at NCDMV Headquarters, at 1100 New Bern Ave. in Raleigh.
+License plates can also be left in a drop box at the North Raleigh License Plate Agency, 4121 New Bern Ave., Suite 151, Raleigh.
 Customers who need a receipt, however, should turn in the plates at a license plate agency or by mail.

 Lost or Stolen Plates